polinchw/springboot-data-rest/README.md

 docker run -e "SPRING_PROFILES_ACTIVE=prod" -p 8080:8080 -t polinchw/springboot-data-rest
 #### Run the Docker image on Docker using the application-prop.properties config file and overriding the host property
 docker run -e "SPRING_PROFILES_ACTIVE=prod" -e "host=docker" -p 8080:8080 -t polinchw/springboot-data-rest
+#### To connect to the bash shell of the running container
+docker exec -it "id of running container" bash /home/polinchakb/order-update-processed-outbox will have files of order updates